T. Denoyo

 The 2026 Casualty Ledger

 A visual census of every major ongoing armed conflict in the world, ranked by 2026 year-to-date deaths.
-110+ active conflicts. ~80,000 deaths in four months — roughly one every four minutes.
-Eighteen wars across five tiers from catastrophic (Ukraine, Sudan) to active-but-buried (Haiti, Ecuador, Brazil) — plus a coverage-vs-deaths panel showing the systematic mismatch between US news attention and where people are actually dying.
-Mexico drug war, Myanmar civil war, Sahel insurgency, DRC, Yemen, Lebanon, Somalia, Pakistan — all of them, in one place, with the receipts.
-The pattern that emerges: conflicts on African soil receive a fraction of the coverage per death of conflicts elsewhere.
+110+ active conflicts. ~150,000 deaths through May 8 — roughly one every two minutes.
+Nineteen wars across five tiers from catastrophic (Ukraine, Sudan, Mexico) to active-but-buried (Haiti, Ecuador, Mali) — plus a coverage-vs-deaths panel showing the systematic mismatch between US news attention and where people are actually dying.
+Updated May 8: Ukraine at 60K YTD (March 2026 was Russia's deadliest single month since the invasion), Sudan surged to 22K driven by lingering El Fasher genocide fallout and Kordofan drone strikes, Mexico at 14.5K, Brazil at 12.5K, Myanmar at 8K — plus Iran war (~800), Gaza ceasefire violations (1.1K), and West Bank settler violence.
+The pattern that emerges: conflicts on African soil and in the global South receive a fraction of the coverage per death of conflicts elsewhere.

 Underreported · Timeline